 Our continuous training policy ensures that we deliver the highest quality of nurse-led care possible.
 Our team is always up to date with all the latest health and safety issues with regard to medication, manual handling, infection control, dementia care, end of life care and nutrition.
-Policies are available to live in carers online and are accessible by laptops, iPads, tablets and even mobile phones.
+Policies are available to carers online and are accessible by laptops, iPads, tablets and even mobile phones.
 Every policy is updated on an annual basis at a minimum, or according to when legislation or NICE guidance changes.

-We have a strong consistent base of live in carers that come from a variety of backgrounds.
-We have female and male live in carers available, many whom have their own transport.
+We have a strong consistent base of carers that come from a variety of backgrounds.
+We have female and male carers available, many whom have their own transport.
 Each of them has their own particular personal talents and qualities, which are honed during training and supervision, and each of them has a particular specialism, so that we are able to suit the varying needs of those who engage our services.
 Carer specialisms include peg-feeding, catheter and stoma care and complex continence needs.
 Tracheostomy clients, who are ventilator-dependent using closed suction systems, have transferred from hospital to home without problems.

 In developing our services we have made numerous calls both by phone and in person to people who are using/have used our services to research exactly how people experience us.
 We have received many letters and emails of praise and approval and have taken note of any improvements that have been suggested.

 Our service is always of the highest standard possible.
 To ensure positive care outcomes for hospital discharge circumstances, we will use post–discharge rehabilitation plans.
-Our live in carers currently assist people living with a variety of different health conditions:
+Our carers currently assist people living with a variety of different health conditions: